Minnesota Supreme Court

 An appeal is really the end of a longer process.
 By the time a case is filed in the Minnesota Supreme Court, most of the legal activity in the case has already taken place.

 There has been, for example, some problem or dispute in the community that could not be resolved informally between the parties.
-There has been the institution of a legal case, negotiations, investigation, filing of documents, research, settlement efforts, motions, a trial or hearing, a decision by a judge or jury and a decision by the Minnesota Court of Appeals.
+There has been the initiation of a legal case, negotiations, investigation, filing of documents, research, settlement efforts, motions, a trial or hearing, a decision by a judge or jury and a decision by the Minnesota Court of Appeals.
 Generally, only then can a case be appealed to the Supreme Court.

 Types of Appeals

 Most appeals heard by the Supreme Court come after the Court of Appeals has reviewed a final decision by a judge or jury in a lower court.
-The Supreme Court receives cases from the Court of Appeals on petitions for review or accelerated review.
+The Supreme Court receives cases from the Court of Appeals on petitions for review.
 However, several types of cases bypass the Court of Appeals and go directly to the Supreme Court including appeals of murder cases in the first degree and cases coming from the Tax Court and Workers' Compensation Court of Appeals.
 A party who is dissatisfied with a lower court's decision may file an appeal.
-The one exception is that, under the constitution, no appeal can be made after a person is found not guilty of a criminal charge.
+One exception is that, under the constitution, no appeal can be made after a person is found not guilty of a criminal charge.

 The Appeals Route